varjoinen/varjo-resources/README.md

 ## Development

-Run `npm run containers-start` to start a devleopment environment, API starts at port 3000 by default.
+Run `npm run containers-start` to start a development environment, API starts at port 3000 by default.